ASMI: Adoption

 In April 2024, Lokesh Machines has emerged as the L1 contender, beating the likes of PLR Systems and Jindal Defence, to clinch a contract to supply 550 9×19mm ASMI Submachine Pistols to the Para (Special Forces) of the Indian Army.

 The per unit cost of the gun is around ₹50 thousand.
 The contract worth ₹4.6 crore is particularly significant as it marks the first order for an indigenous small arm after the INSAS rifle.

 The entire 550 guns were delivered to the Indian Army by 1 October 2024.
 The consignment was flagged off by Major General Rakesh Manocha, General Officer Commanding of the Telangana and Andhra sub-area.

+On 12 February 2026, the Assam Rifles placed an order for 1,013 ASMI carbines after the bid of Lokesh Machines emerged as the lowest during techno-commercial evaluation.

 Design

 Unlike its predecessor, the Modern Sub Machine Carbine, the ASMI is chambered in 9×19mm Parabellum, a cartridge already in use in the Indian Army, giving it a major logistical advantage over the MSMC, whose round was purpose built for the design.

 Similar to the Uzi, the Asmi is a straight blowback submachine gun with a side-folding stock, a low rate of fire, and its magazine is loaded inside of the pistol grip.
 The ASMI has two barrel configurations: 7.2 in and 6.5 in barrel, and has a weight of around 2 kg.

 The upper receiver is made from aluminium, and the lower receiver is made from carbon fiber.
-The upper receiver has a full-length Picatinny rail, and there are M-LOK slots on the left and right side of the weapon.3D printing was utilised to make parts of the gun.
+The upper receiver has a full-length Picatinny rail, and there are M-LOK slots on the left and right side of the weapon.
+3D printing was utilised to make parts of the gun.

 Typical for a submachine gun, its main application is for close-quarters combat, where it can be used by heavy weapon detachments, tank and aircraft crews, drivers, and radio or radar operators as a personal defence weapon.